paperlambda/birthday-greetings/README.md

 ## Running the Project

 ### Development
-To start the application with Docker services (Postgres & Redis included) and a hot-reload server, run:
+To start the application with Docker services (Postgres & Redis included), run:
 ```bash
 ./scripts/dev.sh
 ```